atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 tre, jbltrifey TO 175
 %
 « «
-** were (he never to think, q him any! “more there are insuperable objee*
+** were (he never to think, q him any! more there are insuperable objee*
 • V
 tions; objections better to beguestesh j st thftn talked ofd* ^ *
 I ■ '■' ^. ' • ■■* 0.; I 1 ', ' ■ ■
 i t ’r Vi’^ *
-“I am afraid that you mifunderstang
+I am afraid that you mifunderstang
 { ' ■. * ' ', ’ r ' ** ' \ >'' * t * • T; ■>
-tpe, Sir; " replied Lewfon y “but were Wiy worst apprehensions to be welj.^ groundet^ still she would be dearer ‘‘ to me than any other woman : still
+tpe, Sir; " replied Lewfon y but were Wiy worst apprehensions to be welj.^ groundet^ still she would be dearer ‘‘ to me than any other woman : still
 ^ ' ', ' A' rn, ^.
 |. st would I endeavour, send hope, to.
 I st make her happy."